 A prospective graduate/doctoral assistant must be enrolled as a regular, degree-seeking student in The Graduate College.
-Graduate/doctoral assistants may be employed as teaching assistants, instructional assistants, research assistants, or graduate assistants in either an exempt or non-exempt status from the Fair Labor Standards Act (FLSA).
+Graduate/doctoral assistants may be employed as teaching assistants, instructional assistants, research assistants, or graduate assistants.
 The information below can also be found in UPPS 07.07.06.

 Types of Graduate Assistantships

 - Graduate Teaching Assistants and Doctoral Teaching Assistants (GTA/DTA) are employed by an academic department, paid from faculty salaries and reported as the “teacher of record” for an organized undergraduate class.
 Graduate teaching assistants and doctoral teaching assistants receive a faculty contract for a semester or the academic year, are paid on a monthly basis, and are exempt from The Fair Labor Standards Act (FLSA) under the learned professional exemption.